Rethinking the Mixture of Vision Encoders Paradigm for Enhanced Visual Understanding in Multimodal LLMs

 \section{Introduction}

-Advancements in multimodal large language models (MLLMs)~\cite{li2023blip,alayrac2022flamingo,gao2023llama,liu2024visual} have harnessed the strengths of pre-trained large language models (LLMs) alongside powerful vision encoders.
-These models are trained through multiple stages on large-scale image-text datasets, which effectively aligns visual tokens extracted from vision foundation models, such as CLIP~\cite{radford2021learning}, with the latent space of LLMs.
-This multi-stage alignment has enabled advancements in tasks involving vision-language comprehension and reasoning~\cite{liu2024llava,alayrac2022flamingo, driess2023palm}.
-Nonetheless, due to limitations in input resolution, arising from the constraints of current vision encoders and language model sequence lengths, their effectiveness is reduced in tasks requiring high visual detail, such as complex optical character recognition (OCR) and chart understanding.
-Enhancing visual understanding is essential for minimizing hallucinations~\cite{shi2024we} and improving performance in tasks that require high-resolution.
+Multimodal large language models (MLLMs)~\citep{li2023blip,alayrac2022flamingo,liu2024llava,gao2023llama} have recently achieved strong performance by aligning vision encoders with large language models (LLMs) through multi-stage training on large-scale image–text datasets.
+This alignment allows visual tokens from pretrained vision foundation models such as CLIP~\citet{radford2021learning} to be mapped into the latent space of LLMs, enabling progress in a variety of vision–language reasoning tasks~\citep{liu2024llava,driess2023palm}.
+However, these models still face challenges in tasks that require fine-grained perception, such as complex optical character recognition or chart understanding, where the ability to process high-resolution inputs is critical for preserving detailed visual information.
+Enhancing visual understanding has therefore become a key priority, not only for improved performance in high-resolution tasks, but also for reducing hallucinations~\citep{shi2024we}.

-To this aim, recent studies~\cite{lin2024vila,liu2024llava,li2024mini,kar2024brave,fan2024mousi,lee2024moai} have attempted to improve MLLMs by exploring methods that enhance their visual understanding capabilities.
-Some works~\cite{zhai2023sigmoid,chen2024internvl, liu2024llava,li2024monkey,chen2024far} demonstrate that strengthening vision encoders, either by scaling up model parameters and pretraining data to match those of LLMs or by employing tile segmentation, can significantly improve detailed scene understanding.
-However, these approaches often come with increased computational burden, particularly when multiple images are processed.
-This has prompted the development of a new class of models that exploit multiple vision encoders, each pretrained for distinct vision tasks and input resolutions, and integrated using a variety of fusion techniques, including but not limited to sequence concatenation~\cite{kar2024brave, lin2023sphinx, fan2024mousi}, channel concatenation~\cite{shi2024eagle, lu2024deepseek}, mixture-of-resolution adaptation~\cite{luo2024feast}, and cross-attention~\cite{li2024mini}, to enhance their ability to process complex multimodal data.
-Despite their success, these prior studies have primarily focused on pre-adaptation fusion, leaving tile-level post-adaptation fusion unexplored in effectively fusing visual tokens from diverse vision encoders.